confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 FROM customer_activity_stream cask
 INNER JOIN customers ct ON cask.CUSTOMER_ID = ct.CUSTOMER_ID
 ```

-The `CASE` statement is the workhorse for the query and provides the next offer for the customer based on information resulting from the join.
-Note that you're using an `INNER JOIN` here because if the customer id isn't found in the `CUSTOMERS` table there's no calculation to make.
-You'll notice that the result of the `CASE` statement is a single integer with the code for the offer to make, so you'll have one final step to take.
+The `CASE` statement is the workhorse for the query.
+It provides the next offer for the customer based on information resulting from the join.
+Note that you're using an `INNER JOIN` here because if the customer id isn't found in the `CUSTOMERS` table, there's no calculation to make.
+You'll notice that the result of the `CASE` statement is a single integer—the code for the offer to be made—so there's one final step left.

 #### Final results

-For the last step you'll create a query which contains the final results by joining the `NEXT_BEST_OFFER` stream with the `OFFERS` table:
+For the last step, create a query which contains the final results by joining the `NEXT_BEST_OFFER` stream with the `OFFERS` table:

 ```sql
 CREATE STREAM next_best_offer_lookup